Soufianerfq/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6: display the 3rd line of a file: head -3 file name | tail -1
 7: creat a file with a weird long name.
 8: Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it: ls -la > file name
+9: script that duplicates the last line of the file iacta: tail -1 < iacta >> iacta